-Groove to the beat – Nothing says Canada Day quite like an outdoor concert, but you don’t have to spend a fortune on tickets to see the Tragically Hip or Rush.
+Groove to the beat – Nothing says Canada Day quite like an outdoor concert, but you don’t have to spend a fortune on tickets.
 Live music performances pop-up all over the country on July 1st, and concerts in Niagara Falls, Calgary, Montreal and Halifax are all free of charge to spectators celebrating our nation’s birthday.

 Throw a burger on the BBQ – If the idea of a crowded community festival is not your slice of cake, consider throwing a more intimate Canada Day celebration in your own backyard.
 Invite family and friends for a July 1st barbecue, but keep costs down by making it a potluck or BYOB.

 Sleep under the starts – Canada is home to some of the most beautiful landscapes in the world – and our national and provincial parks are some of the most spectacular places to be one with nature.
 Skip the city celebration for a more laid-back Canada Day by camping under the stars and toasting marshmallows in honour of July 1st.
 While there is a cost to booking a camping site, sleeping under the stars is a great way to make lasting memories while sticking to a budget.